Twaddler01/rpg_similitude/README.md

 # BUGS

 # Updates
+11-11-2024
+- In process of moving all array data over to the IndexedDB format.
+This will require revamping a lot of functions, but trying to simplify it with new dynamic functions for database modifications.
+The database will ensure game can be saved, modified, and played more efficiently that using temporary array assignments.
+JSON will be used to create a new game to setup proper structure easily, then modifications can be easily made keeping the structure essentially the same as the array was.
+- This setup will allow for saved data "slots" and better functionality once code is ready for app development.

 11-09-2024
 - Cleaned up some elements and commented out test_section unless needed.
 Will be phasing out elementsData next.
 - Need a starting tab area for first load to give overview and options to create new game or load existing game.